QuantumTux/thisoldtoolbox-linux/README.md

 **IMPORTANT** This tool makes a number of assumptions about the environment in which it operates.
 These are detailed in the _Notes_ section of the comment header.

 One of my planned improvements was to provide a way for the tool to retrieve the password for the Management Controller login from a vault such as **1Password** or **LastPass** or whatever.
 That would be something very specific to the environment, and so I don't include it in this version.
+However, I have included a **man** page for the tool.

 ## ethreport
 DESCRIPTION FORTHCOMING